SuzeShardlow/SuzeShardlow.github.io/_coding_projects/borro.md

 main_image: borro_on_macbook.jpg
 ---

-## Borro is a MEAN (MongoDB, Express, AngularJS, Node.js) stack app which allows users to lend and borrow household items.

 I worked with two colleagues and we divided up tasks to create this app within seven days.

 <!-- [Launch app](http://suzeshardlow.com/borro) -->